 In this treatment procedure, the cornea is strengthened using prescription eye drops along with UV light therapy.
 There might be several procedures tagged as cross-linking, but only one is FDA-approved.
-The FDA-approved cross-linking treatment procedure is performed with riboflavin-enriched eye drops –Photrexa® Viscous and Photrexa,®and the Avedro KXL device.
+The FDA-approved cross-linking treatment procedure is performed with riboflavin-enriched eye drops –Photrexa® Viscous and Photrexa,® and the Glaukos KXL device.

 How Does Corneal Cross-Linking Procedure Work?

 The United States Food and Drug Administration (FDA) approved Glaukos Inc.’s corneal cross-linking system for progressive keratoconus in 2016.
 This is a novel, outpatient treatment procedure to treat keratoconus as well as the corneal thinning post-LASIK ectasia.

 The cross-linking procedure takes approximately one hour.
 During the procedure, a riboflavin-enriched ophthalmic solution is placed on the eye and is then activated by UV light.
 This strengthens the collagen bonds within the cornea.

 The cross-linking treatment can be done in two ways:

 - Epithelium-off cross-linking: This technique is FDA-approved.
 In this treatment procedure, the epithelium on the cornea is removed before performing the cross-linking procedure.

 - Epithelium-on cross-linking: This technique is currently undergoing FDA approval.
 In this technique, the epithelium is kept as it is, and the cross-linking procedure is performed.